+Gender, Creativity and Insanity: From an Anthropologist’s Notebook.
 This essay has emerged through my research engagements with life history as a research method in anthropology.
 It is based on the life events of a woman artist.
 The past few decades have brought an explosion of cultural criticisms and also explorations of women’s creative expressions across cultures.
 Some of the queries addressed are, how do external forces shape the creativity of female artists.